 A country code top-level domain (ccTLD) is simply the domain suffix that associates a website with a geographical area—such as .fr or .uk.
 With this domain structure, an international company would purchase country-specific domains for every country they operate in before or during the website localization process.
 This is perhaps the most effective way of optimizing a website for an international audience to make sure it gets found by the right people.

 You see, this domain structure clearly indicates that these websites are meant for various countries (and audiences understand these country-specific suffixes).
 Because of that, search engines rank these sites better for audiences in those countries.
-Though, it must be considered that if you go with this domain structure, it’s not without its challenges and can get tricky from an SEO management and analytics tracking perspective.
+Though, it must be considered that if you go with this domain structure, it’s not without its challenges and can get tricky from SEO management and analytics tracking perspective.

 More recently, search engines (and their accompanying algorithms) have been getting smarter.
 An argument can be made for implementing subdomains or directories.
 There are many generic top-level domains (gTLD) that can still be geotargeted, yet allow for easy build-out of multilingual “sites.”
-In this instance you would purchase one non-country-specific domain, which hosts all the different (multilingual) versions of your website.
+In this instance, you would purchase one non-country-specific domain, which hosts all the different (multilingual) versions of your website.

 Subdomains with gTLDs, e.g. de.site.com, fr.site.com, etc., are easy to set up, allow for different server locations and make for easy separation of sites.
 Even if it might be harder for users to recognize geotargeting from the URL alone (i.e. is “de” the language or country?), this option serves those with limited time and resources.

 Subdirectories with gTDLs, e.g. site.com/de/, site.com/fr/, etc., are, like subdomains, are easy to set up.
 Plus, updating and maintaining your site in this option is easier to handle too.
-There is an argument in favor of using subdirectories (aka subfolders) over subdomains and gTLDs as it allows the site to benefit from existing ranking achieved on the source domain.
-While this is less significant with recent changes in Google’s algorithms, it’s worth investigation for your organization’s localization strategy.
+There is an argument in favor of using subdirectories (aka subfolders) over subdomains and gTLDs as it allows the site to benefit from the existing ranking achieved on the source domain.
+While this is less significant with recent changes in Google’s algorithms, it’s worth investigating for your organization’s localization strategy.

 Regardless of which option you implement, your domain and URL structure will influence how you develop and manage your multilingual SEO strategy moving forward.